What makes us special

 Facilitating the career ascent of female scientists has been a priority for us for over a decade now.
 The Max Planck Society boasts the highest number of women on a scientific staff in Germany – even in leading positions.

 Our family-friendly staff policy carries a seal of quality.
-As the first German research organisation, our institutes were granted the logo of the non-profit organisation berufundfamilie (“career and family”) in 2006, after a comprehensive certification process.
+As the first German research organisation, our institutes were granted the logo of the non-profit organisation berufundfamilie (“work and family”) in 2006, after a comprehensive certification process.